|The Frankfurt-Tipp rating:|

 |Genre:||Action, Adventure, Fantasy|

-Once upon a time Ahmanet (Sofia Boutella) was a beautiful Egyptian princess, who should follow her father to the throne sometime.
-But then she was denied this claim, which Ahmanet did not want to accept.
-She got involved in a demonic pact and killed her father.
-However, her bloody deed was discovered and she was mummified alive as punishment in a distant prison.
+Once upon a time, Ahmanet (Sofia Boutella) was a beautiful Egyptian princess who would eventually follow her father to the throne.
+But then she was denied that claim, which Ahmanet refused to accept.
+She entered into a demonic pact and killed her father.
+But her bloody deed was discovered and she was mummified alive as punishment in a prison far away.
 There she lay for many centuries, while her name disappeared more and more from the history books.
-When the adventurer Nick Morton (Tom Cruise) and the archaeologist Jenny Halsey (Annabelle Wallis) come across their hidden grave, they unleash a dark power that could become an unimaginable danger not only for them, but for humanity as a whole&.hellip;
+When adventurer Nick Morton (Tom Cruise) and archaeologist Jenny Halsey (Annabelle Wallis) stumble upon her hidden tomb, they unleash a dark force that could become an unimaginable threat not only to them, but to all of humanity.

 The Mummy kicks off Universal's planned Dark Universe, which will see some of the very great monster movie classics remade over the course of the next few years.
 The whole thing is the monstrous counterattack, so to speak, against the superhero movies of Marvel and DC.
 Celebrity support has been hired for the first planned films: Javier Bardem will become Frankenstein's monster, Johnny Depp the Invisible Man, and Russel Crow Dr. Jekyll and Mister Hyde, a (dual) role he already embodies in The Mummy.
 A prerequisite for expanding the Dark Universe, of course, is that audiences want to see these monster movies.